Big Brother Brasil: Celebrities

 Usually Big Brother contestants are already forgotten by the time of the next season, but there are a few exceptions of contestants who became national stars.
 Juliana Alves, Sabrina Sato, Grazi Massafera, Íris Stefanelli and Juliette Freire are probably the biggest celebrities coming out of the reality show.

 Sabrina Sato became a personality on the country after appearing in the third season.
 She posed naked twice for Playboy magazine and is one of the hosts of Pânico na TV, a very popular TV show among teenagers and Rede TV!'s most-watched show.
 She was one of Record Network's biggest contracts and is also the spokesperson for several companies.
 She is one of the judges of The Masked Singer Brasil and makes appearances on TV Globo.

-After her participation in the fifth season, where she was billed as extremely charismatic and nice, Grazielli Massafera also became a huge celebrity appearing in over 130 magazine covers, posing naked for Playboy magazine, starring in over 13 commercials and winning an important role on TV Globo's 9 o'clock soap opera Páginas da Vida, where she received bad critics.
-Grazi is now a public and critically acclaimed actress and one of the most popular celebrities in the country and married Cauã Raymond, one of Brazil's most popular and eligible young actors.
+After her participation in the fifth season, where she was recognised as being charismatic, Grazielli Massafera also became a celebrity, appearing in over 130 magazine covers, posing naked for Playboy magazine, starring in over 13 commercials and winning an role on TV Globo's 9 o'clock soap opera Páginas da Vida, for which she was criticised.
+Grazi is now an actress in Brazil, and also married actor Cauã Reymond.
 In 2016, she was nominated for the International Emmy Award for Best Actress.

 Íris Stefanelli attracted huge attention during her time in the house and achieved extreme popularity, thanks to her charisma.
 She became a personality in the country after appearing in the seventh season, She received a big paycheck to pose naked for Playboy.
 Globo decided not to take into consideration "Siri" (as she was nicknamed in the house) huge popularity and decided not to give her a long-term contract.
 She was contracted by small RedeTV! to co-host celebrities show TV Fama.
 Her lucrative deal was highlighted by the media. Íris is still a host on the show after the huge buzz that ensued her participation on the house.